 To create a coverage graph:

-Create a custom graph using Test runs as the Item type and Covered requirement as the X axis.
-For details, see Set up the dashboard.
+Click to add a widget and select Add custom graph.
+Use Test runs as the Item type and Covered requirement as the X axis.
+For details, see Configure widget settings.